baenimus/safecoinbot/README.md

 # Safecoin client bot

 Enable a simple discord bot via client.
 The bot should be running with a blockchain explorer but for the moment it uses a exported json file from the client command getmininginfo, it requieres a daemon node with a client available.
 This tutorial assumes /safecoin is a wallet folder with inner daemon and client.
+For the safety of your safecoins, don't use your own wallet!

 ssh with your linux VPS and follow this instructions: